essam-shahid/Essam_Shahid_Bhatti/README.md

 Solution:

-	Daily_funnel table was created at the start.
+	`daily_funnel` table was created at the start.
 We did all the necessary calculations in the previous steps.
 We already extracted date in the above steps, Since we removed all the duplicates above, there would not be any over reporting.
 Since the values we calculated in the previous task were all integers we had to cast them to real and used the round() function to convert to 2 decimal places.